From fringe to establishment: Spain's Podemos reaps election rewards

 Podemos’ election success comes after it toned down its most radical proposals in recent few months, which helped counter the emergence of a rival newcomer party, the centrist Ciudadanos, that finished well back in fourth place.

-Earlier pledges of a universal minimum level of income, a restructuring of Spain’s near 1 trillion-euro debt, and nationalizing the energy and health sectors have either been softened or dropped, Llamazares said.
+Earlier pledges of a universal minimum level of income, a restructuring of Spain’s near 1 trillion-euro debt, and nationalising the energy and health sectors have either been softened or dropped, Llamazares said.

 He would expect a government involving Podemos to be reformist but not radical, with a focus on public education, healthcare and a more progressive tax system.